MrRogueKnight/C/README.md

 - For any topic, search "(Topic) GFG" for additional help and resources
 - Practice solving questions on your own to improve your coding skills
+- Dry run the program before compiling:
+    - Read the code line by line
+    - Understand the logic and flow
+    - Predict the output
+    - Compile and run the program
+    - Verify your understanding

 GitHub Repository: